derfred/nsync/README.md

 nsync - event based neural network simulator for pulse coupled neurons
 ======================================================================

-This package implements a JavaScript based simulator for pulse coupled neural networks with delay as introduced in:
+This package implements a C & Python based simulator for pulse coupled neural networks with delay as introduced in:

 > U. Ernst, K. Pawelzik, and T. Geisel.
 Synchronization induced by temporal
 > delays in pulse-coupled oscillators.
 Phys.
 Rev. Lett., 74, 1995.